numbscole/IMDB_Top250_Crawler/README.md

 It stores all information collected in text separate text files to refer to later.
 (NOTE: This program takes at least 10+ hours to run)

-To run this you will need to make sure you have the modules:
+To run this you will need to make sure you have the modules: BeautifulSoup, requests, json
-BeautifulSoup
-requests
-json